Varlamov makes 26 saves as Islanders rout Capitals 5-1

 Pageau scored his 17th on a breakaway at 3:44 of the third just after the Islanders killed off a four-minute power-play for Washington when Adam Pelech was assessed two minor penalties for cross-checking on the same play.

-Palmieri made it 4-0 at 6:23 with his 15th goal.
+Palmieri made it 4-0 at 6:23 with his 15th goal, also on a man advantage.
 Josh Bailey and Robin Salo assisted.
+The goal was the 200th of Palmieri’s career.

 Bailey added his 13th at 13:37 with another assist to Barzal, who has a team-best 43 assists.

-Varlamov’s shutout was ruined with 41.4 seconds left on a goal by Axel Jonsson-Fjallby.
+Varlamov’s shutout was ruined with 41.4 seconds left on a goal by Axel Jonsson-Fjallby, the second of the season for the 24-year-old rookie forward from Sweden.

 Vanecek made 21 saves in defeat for the Capitals.